phytec/doc-bsp-yocto/source/security/kirkstone-sec.rst

 .. note::

-   The i.MX9 family supports additionally the asymmetric signed message based debug enablement, which has better security compared to the password based mechanism (Secret response key).
+   The i.MX9 family additionally supports the asymmetric signed message based debug enablement, which has better security compared to the password based mechanism (Secret response key).
 Secure debug can only be enabled when the device is in OEM_CLOSED lifecycle.
-In this life cycle, only authenticated debug is allowed.
+In this lifecycle, only authenticated debug is allowed.

 Additional information about JTAG Security can be found: